Kaput & Zösky: Broadcast

-Kaput and Zösky: The Ultimate Obliterators had made its debut sometime on September 3, 2002, though when it is not revealed exactly, but for a short time, this show had made a niche in Teletoon and Nicktoons Network.
+Kaput and Zösky: The Ultimate Obliterators had made its debut sometime on September 3, 2002, though when it is not revealed exactly, but for a short time, this show had made a niche in Teletoon and Nicktoons Network, running on weekends and late at night on them.
 While it was shown on Nicktoons, most of the episodes that were made were exempted from airing until sometime in January 2007, when "new episodes" had made their way onto the network.
-In total, 26 half-hour episodes (78 shorts) were produced.
+It also aired in Australia on ABC 2 and the United Kingdom on Channel 4.

 Home media

 There were four Kaput and Zösky DVDs released in 2005 by Filmoption International and Direct Source Special Product Inc. The DVDs include 8 episodes each and are very rare to find.
 The DVDs include episodes that were not aired on Nicktoons Network until late in the show's run as they were considered "unsuitable for television".
 Between late 2013 and early 2014 though, the entire series was released to Starz Media's YouTube page.